3. Config

 afterHeading: 1

-as in Listing 242 which gives the output in Listing 241; note that mandatory argument text has only received a single
+Analogously, we may specify indentRules as in Listing 248 which gives the output in Listing 247; note that mandatory argument text has only received a single space of indentation, while the body after the heading has received three tabs worth of indentation.

 \paragraph{paragraph